sisihagen/website/content/en/blog/2019/08/european-climate-refugees-are-coming.md

 title: "European climate refugees are coming"
 date: 2019-08-11
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "The inhabitants of a British village know exactly how much time they have left before their village is abandoned."
-draft: false
 lang: en
 cover: "society"
 ---